 394 Grey Street, Hamilton East

-If you thought all the action in Hamilton was in the centre, then think again, coz the East side sure has some good things going on too.
-In particular, Lovegrove Lane, an upmarket alleyway where boutique businesses sit side by side and offer you anything from yoga classes to freshly pressed juice.
+Thought that was all the East had to offer?
+Nah!
+There’s a whole heap of good stuff going on in this hood.
+You must check out Lovegrove Lane, an upmarket alleyway where boutique businesses sit side by side and offer you everything from yoga classes to freshly pressed juice.
 After a framing service or a bunch of pretty florals?
 Framing House and The Flower Crate have you covered.

 Shed 6, 394 Grey Street, Hamilton East

-If you’re now hankering for some lunch, you’re in luck because the sixth and final shed in Lovegrove Lane is home to GG’s, a cosy café with good vibes aplenty.
-Decorated with 70s nick nacks that will leave you reminiscing over your family bach, GG’s are well known for their chocolate lamingtons and delicious savoury scones, as well as their free, functional WIFI.
+One look at GG’s cabinet will convince your stomach that yes – it’s definitely hungry again.
+Making a home in Lovegrove Lane’s sixth and final shed, this cosy café is humming with good vibes aplenty.
+Decorated with 70s nicknacks that will leave you reminiscing over your family bach, GG’s are well known for their chocolate lamingtons, delicious savoury scones, flavour-packed toasties and hearty soups.